The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: The richness -- velocity dispersion scaling relation

-The statistical uncertainties of the best-fit slopes improve by a factor of 4--10 compared to previous works.
+The statistical uncertainties of the best-fit slopes improved by a factor of 4--10 compared to previous works.
 This is attributed to the large gain in sample size of clusters with $N_{\rm members}\geq15$ spectroscopic members.
-Our sample includes 1,699 clusters compared to 530 clusters \citep{Damsted2023}.
+Our sample includes 1699 clusters compared to 530 clusters \citep{Damsted2023}.
 The sample of \citep{Kirkpatrick2021aa} includes 2740 clusters but with a lower median of 10 spectroscopic members.

-\subsection{Intrinsic Scatter}
+\subsection{Intrinsic scatter}

-We estimate the intrinsic scatter following the procedure in \cite{Kluge2023}.
-First, we calculate the observed orthogonal scatter $\delta_{\rm obs,orth}$ and the median orthogonal component of the measurement uncertainties $\delta_{\rm m,orth}$.
-Then, the intrinsic scatter $\delta_{\rm in}$ can be estimated by
+We estimated the intrinsic scatter following the procedure in \cite{Kluge2023}.
+First, we calculated the observed orthogonal scatter $\delta_{\rm obs,orth}$ and the median orthogonal component of the measurement uncertainties $\delta_{\rm m,orth}$.
+Then, the intrinsic scatter $\delta_{\rm in}$ was estimated by

 To capture a possible variation with $\sigma$ or $\lambda_{\rm norm}$, we split the sample into 9 equal-sized bins perpendicular to the best-fit line.
-In each bin, we calculate $\delta_{\rm obs,orth}$, $\delta_{\rm obs,orth}$, and $\delta_{\rm in}$, and show results in Figure \ref{fig:lambda_vdisp} by the orange, blue, and green shades, respectively.
+In each bin, we calculated $\delta_{\rm obs,orth}$, $\delta_{\rm obs,orth}$, and $\delta_{\rm in}$, and show results in Figure \ref{fig:lambda_vdisp} by the orange, blue, and green shades, respectively.
 Notably, not only do the measurement uncertainties increase for the lower $\sigma$ or $\lambda_{\rm norm}$, as expected, but also the intrinsic scatter increases.